Miccosukee: 19th century

 Florida became a U.S. territory in 1821, and the American government soon increased pressure for removal against all Indians living in Florida.
 This was the period of numerous treaties between the U.S. and various bands of Indians living in Florida as white settlers increasingly pushed for more available land, and the government in Washington, D.C. sought to support those who wished to take advantage of settling the new territory.
-Treaties such as Moultrie Creek (1823) and Payne's Landing (1833) were agreements that attempted to aggregate the Native Americans in Florida into isolated tracts of land, first in central Florida, and later in southwestern and southeastern Florida.
+Treaties such as the Treaty of Moultrie Creek (1823) and the Treaty of Payne's Landing (1833) were agreements that attempted to aggregate the Native Americans in Florida into isolated tracts of land, first in central Florida, and later in southwestern and southeastern Florida.
 Despite the appearance of numerous agreements between the tribes of Florida and the U.S. government, these negotiations were never balanced between the parties involved because of the presence of the U.S. military at these negotiations and difficulties in translation and understanding.
 There also was never true representation of all of the Native Americans in Florida because the groups of men who represented the Indians during treaty negotiations did not represent all of the bands living in Florida at that time.

 Following the Indian Removal Act of 1830, the U.S. relocated several thousand Seminole and hundreds of Black Seminoles, who lived in close association as allies, west to the Indian Territory (present-day Oklahoma).
 The U.S. government still believed that the Florida Seminoles were a part of the Creek Confederacy, and the American agents involved in relocation attempted to place the Florida Indians with land under the Creek administration.
 Eventually, the Florida Seminoles in Oklahoma gained their own reservation and federal recognition as the Seminole Nation of Oklahoma.